pyOpenSci/python-package-guide/package-structure-code/publish-python-package-pypi-conda.md

 simplify the process of managing software dependencies in scientific Python projects.

-Many of the core scientific Python projects depend upon or wrap around tools and extensions that are written in other languages such as C++.
-In the early stages of the scientific ecosystem's development, these non python extensions and tools were not well supported on PyPI making publication difficult.
-In recent years there is more support for complex builds that allow developers to bundle non Python code into a python distribution using the [wheel distribution format](python-wheel).
+Many of the core scientific Python projects depend upon or wrap around tools and extensions that are written in other languages, such as C++.
+In the early stages of the scientific ecosystem's development, these non-Python extensions and tools were not well supported on PyPI, making publication difficult.
+In recent years there is more support for complex builds that allow developers to bundle non-Python code into a Python distribution using the [wheel distribution format](python-wheel).

 Conda provides a mechanism to manage these dependencies and ensure that the required packages are installed correctly.
 :::